Frequently Asked Questions About Our Lesson Program

 Remember music is a language, just like English,

-Students that are already in the program will have first choice at new times as they become available.
+Students that are already in the program will have the first choice at new times as they become available.

-From time to time we try to offer our students the opportunity to “show off” as often as possible,
+From time to time we try to offer our students the opportunity to “show off”

 and at the same time give them the experience of playing in public and with other people.